Section Policies

 Publication Ethics

 Rudence: Rural Development for Economic Resilience is a peer-reviewed journal.
 Peer-reviewed articles support and embody the scientific method and it is a reflection of the quality of the work of the authors and the institutions that support them.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer editor/reviewer, the publisher and the society of society-owned or sponsored journals.
-Faculty of Economic and Business, Pakuan University takes their duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Faculty of Economic and Business, Universitas Pakuan takes their duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.

 This statement clarifies the ethical behaviour of all parties involved in the act of publishing an article in this journal as well as allegations of research misconduct, including the author, the chief editor, the Editorial Board, the peer-editor/reviewer, and the publisher (Faculty of Economic and Business).
 This statement is based on COPE’s Best Practice Guidelines for Journal Editor/editor/reviewer.